epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
 Here, we propose an indicative timeline that we will follow through the project.
 * P-M1 [Preprocessing].
-Enrich our initial analysis with more insights.
-Study the graph structure, analyze the available data and gain an initial processing about the visual link analysis of the pages.
+Enrich initial analysis to get more insights.
-    * Deadline: 18/11/2022 (Milestone P2 Deadline)
+    * Date: 18/11/2022 (Milestone P2 Deadline)
+* P-M2 [API].
+Delevop a family of functions and routines to ease the analysis of link position.
+    * Date: 02/12/2022 (Along with homework 2, as the workload will be high in this period and we already provide some initial steps about his in our notebook)
-* P-M2 [] .
+* P-M2 [Data Analysis].
-    * Proposed deadline:
-* Step 4.
 Explore the literature in order to compare the results of our analysis to other research outcomes in this direction.
     * Proposed deadline:
-* Step 5.
-Gather our research results, filter the most interesting and start preparing the presentation-report-datastory.
+* P-MX [Datastory Draft].
+Start creating a template (sketch-like) for the datastory.
+    * Date: 13/12/2022
+* P-MX [Final Results].
+Gather all interesting reseach results, finalize datastory.
-    * Proposed deadline: 23/12/2022 (Milestone P3 Deadline).
+    * Date: 23/12/2022 (Milestone P3 Deadline).

 ## Internal Organization
+Our team meets up to coordinate and syncronize, so that every member is aware of the different aspects of our project, but every teammate is assigned specific parts of the work.
+- Henri: Visualizations
+- Ioannis: Code maintenance, Visualizations
+- Manos: Code maintenance, Website, Datastory
+- Basile: Website, Visualizations, Datastory
+All members contributed to the initial analysis steps.

 ## Libraries and Implementation
-The project will be implemented in Python, using the following packages.
+The project will be implemented in Python, using the following (indicative) packages.
 * Pandas and Numpy: For data analysis
 * Matplotlib and Seaborn: For visualizations
 * Networkx: For graph analytics
-* BeatifulSoup: For HTML page analysis
+* BeatifulSoup: For HTML page analysis and link position

 ## Related Work